technofocus-pte/migrt2Innovregdepth/Lab Guides/Lab 4 – Adaptive Cloud/Lab 4 – Adaptive Cloud.md

     ![](./media/image38.png)

-    >**Note**– As we had enabled **Microsoft Defender for Cloud** earlier, we should be able to see the recommendations for the Server.
+    >**Note**– We had enabled **Microsoft Defender for Cloud** earlier, we should be able to see the recommendations in about 30 minutes for the Server as it was recently onboarded.

-11. We should be able to see the recommendations for the on-boarded server.
+11. Once the recommendations for the on-boarded server are available they should appear as shown in the below image.

     ![](./media/image39.png)